-This week’s drama was the book fair at my son’s elementary school.
-I vaguely knew this was coming, but there are heaping helpings of mental load coming out of that school at the moment, and I’ve lost track of some of them.
-Plus, we don’t have a shortage of books at our house.
+This week's drama was the book fair at my son's elementary school.
+I vaguely knew this was coming, but there are heaping helpings of mental load coming out of that school at the moment, and I've lost track of some of them.
+Plus, we don't have a shortage of books at our house.
 We just ordered 8 new Magic Tree House books from Amazon.
-I kind… read more »
+I kind of figured the book fair was N… read more »

 The PowerBall jackpot has now hit $500 million.
 Such occasions bring the usual photos of people lining up outside gas stations, and a more curious modern tradition: news stories reminding people that winning the lottery can ruin your life.

 There is some actual research finding that, after an initial bit of glee, lottery winners revert to their old levels of… read more »

 In my talks — especially to professional women's groups with a 30- and 40-something demographic — I've started throwing out a question: It's Saturday.
 Your husband (or partner, or parents) suddenly announces that he/she/they are going to take your kids on a field trip and will be back later that night.

 In other words, you have the day to yoursel… read more »